-Turning the tiller is easy and just requires practice.
-First find the balance point between the engine and the tines by lifting up the handlebars.
-See Figure 5-4.
-Once you find the balance point, then let the powered wheels do the turning as you push sideways on the handlebars in the direction of the turn.
+- find the balance point between the engine and the tines by lifting up the handlebars.
+See Figure 4-5. - Once you find the balance point, let the powered wheels do the turning as you push sideways on the handlebars into a turn.
 Practice the turning maneuver described here in a large open area.
 Once comfortable turning the tiller, you can then take it to the garden area.

-- 1. At the end of a row, move the Wheels/Tines/PTO Drive Lever to NEUTRAL position and reduce the engine speed. - 2.
-Move the Tines/PTO Clutch Lever into the DISENGAGE position. - 3.
+- At the end of a row, move the Wheels/Tines/ PTO Drive Lever to NEUTRAL position and reduce the engine speed. - 4.
+Move the Tines/PTO Clutch Lever into the DISENGAGE position. - 5.
 Resume forward operation, and lift the handlebars until the tines are off the ground.
-Refer to Figure 5-4.
+Refer to Figure 4-5.
 Find the balance point between the engine and the tines.
 Then push the handlebars in the direction of the turn.
-Be very careful to keep feet and legs away from the tines - which should be disengaged.
+Be very careful to keep feet and legs away from the tines which should be disengaged.
 Let the powered wheels do the hard work.